orstavik/JoiEvents/docs/1d3_composedEvents/4_Problem_ComposedTrueInput.md

 ## Bug: `composed: true` `input`

+Web components with `closed` `shadowRoot` will re-`target` any `composed: true` events that occur inside it to its host node.
+From this host node there might not be any access to the state properties of the inner element that triggered the state change.
+If there is no mirroring of the inner elements state properties, then the outer event makes much less sense.

+   When the `target` does not contain the state |can't tell its parent context about its state. which the event reflects. which breaks in mode: closed.

 > The `beforeinput` and `input` events are the "interpretation of primitive user-driven events *within* the context of an input element". `beforeinput` and `input` alert about a coming/occured state change of the input element.
 Yes, the user-driven events are global, but these events are signified in the system as the more primitive `click`, `keydown`, `paste`, or `mousedown`.
 Example of native input elements are `<textarea>` and `<select>`.

 Some of the most important HTML elements we have is the form and input elements.
 Input elements require both a lot of (reusable) JS functions and a lot of (reusable) CSS style.
 And, there are lots of alternative use-cases for input elements: suggestive writing, spellchecking, hotkeys, automatic translation, AI enhancement, dynamic generation of selections, dynamic visualization during input, wysiwig/code editors, domain specific "pickers" (cf. date and color pickers), and lots lots more.